-5.1 Background

-- 5.1.1 The Trading Standards Service is a front line service and carries out the statutory obligation placed on the two Authorities to enforce criminal consumer protection legislation.
-The Service enforces over 40 Acts of Parliament, numerous EC Directives, sub-ordinate legislation, Codes of Practice and guidelines. - 5.1.2 Clause 23 of the Consortium Agreement outlines the procedure for setting the budget each year.
-The Director of Trading Standards is required to report to the November Consortium meeting, detailing the implications of budget changes for Members' consideration and discussion.
-The Consortium Advisory Board is then required to decide proposals to recommend to the Councils of Brent and Harrow for the budget to be set for each Council's area. - 5.1.3 The current establishment is 32 staff; 22 provided on a borough basis and 10 shared staff.
-The Brent and Harrow borough teams have 12 and 10 front line enforcement staff respectively.
-The 10 members of staff who are shared between both boroughs include:- the Director, 3 Assistant Heads of Service, Laboratory & Systems Manager, Service Development Officer, Customer Services Manager, Finance & Administration Officer and 2 Customer Services Officers.

-The Service, therefore, has an equivalent total of fifteen officer posts working for Harrow and seventeen for Brent, which reflects the proportion of the budget contributions made by each borough during 2008/2009.
+- 5.1 Background - 5.1.1 The Trading Standards Service is a front line service and carries out the statutory obligation placed on the two Authorities to enforce criminal consumer protection legislation.
+The Service enforces over 40 Acts of Parliament, numerous EC Directives, sub-ordinate legislation, Codes of Practice and guidelines.

+- 5.1.2 Clause 23 of the Consortium Agreement outlines the procedure for setting the budget each year.
+The Head of Trading Standards is required to report to the November/December Consortium meeting, detailing the implications of budget changes for Members' consideration and discussion.
+The Consortium Joint Advisory Board is then required to decide proposals to recommend to the Councils of Brent and Harrow for the budget to be set for each Council's area. - 5.1.3 The current Trading Standards staffing establishment is 29.3 FTE staff; 22.3 provided on a borough basis and 7 shared staff.
+The Brent and Harrow borough teams have 11.8 and 10.5 front line enforcement staff respectively.
+The 7 members of staff who are shared between both boroughs include:-Head of Service, Assistant Head of Service (x1), Laboratory & Systems Manager, Service Development Officer, Customer Services Manager, Finance & Administration Officer and 1.5 Customer Services Officers.
+Therefore, the Service has an equivalent of 15.3 FTE staff working for Brent and 14 for Harrow, which reflects the proportion of the budget contributions made by each borough during 2009/2010.